 These efforts stimulated discussion among alumni, faculty, students, staff, and the community at large about the value of diversity, the importance of educating others as to problem of hate, and need for active participation for creation of social justice as mandated by the University mission statement.

-The Gonzaga Institute for Action Against Hate is the crowning initiative to emerge from these efforts.
+The Gonzaga Institute for Action Against Hate was the crowning initiative to emerge from these efforts.
 Created in December 1997, the Institute set forth to study hate, stand against hate crimes, and educate on the seeds of these evils and their effects on society.
 The Gonzaga Institute for Action Against Hate held its first formal meeting in the fall of 1998.

 More people have died because of human hatred than from any other cause, yet we still do not know enough about how hatred works and how to combat it.
 How does hate affect the individual, the group, the workplace, society, nations, and international relations?
 What are the best ways to confront, curtail, or control hate?